-Over 45 of Yorkshire and Humber’s most impressive and community beneficial property schemes battled it out for top honours at the annual RICS Awards, Yorkshire & Humber.
-Veteran Look North TV presenter, Clare Frisby hosted this year’s sell-out ceremony – supported by SIKA – held on Friday 11 May at the Centenary Pavilion at Leeds United Football Club.
+A wide range of the region's top, community beneficial property projects – of all sizes and budgets - battled it out for top honours at the annual RICS Awards, Yorkshire & Humber which were supported by headline sponsor, Sika and held at at the Centenary Pavilion, Leeds United Football Club.

 Sponsored by Shulmans